EXPUNGEMENT IN OKLAHOMA

 John Cannon is the best attorney I know.
 If you get in trouble he is the one to go to for help. – Andrew nails

 Criminal charges, especially a conviction, can have a lasting effect on your life and career.
 Fortunately, Oklahoma allows for the expungement or removal of criminal records from your history, if certain conditions are met.
 An experienced Oklahoma criminal defense lawyer may be able to have your criminal charges erased or expunged permanently, if you meet the Oklahoma statutory criteria.
 The first step to seek an expungement of criminal charges on your record is to contact an experienced Oklahoma criminal defense attorney.
-Cannon Law Firm is dedicated to Fierce Advocacy for those seeking to erase past mistakes and obtain an expungement.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those seeking to erase past mistakes and obtain an expungement.
 Once you have hired an Oklahoma Criminal Defense Attorney, you can begin the detailed process of seeking an expungement through the court system.

 Overview of Criminal Expungement in Oklahoma